spruceid/spruceid.dev/docs/didkit-examples/core-functions-with-aleo.md

 - kty: "OKP"
 - crv: "AleoTestnet1Key"
-- x: An Aleo account address derived from the private key using Aleo Testnet1 parameters, as a Base64 value (without the "aleo" prefix that appears in its' Base58 format)
+- x: An Aleo account address derived from the private key using Aleo Testnet1 parameters, as a Base64Url value (without the "aleo" prefix that appears in its Base58 format)
-- d: An Aleo private key converted from Base58 (where it starts with "APrivateKey1") to Base64 value
+- d: An Aleo private key converted from Base58 (where it starts with "APrivateKey1") to Base64Url value

 ### Generate a DID:Key document